 - 7.1.1 Pursuant to NRS 386.509, the Authority shall have broad oversight authority over the Charter School and may take all reasonable steps necessary to confirm that the Charter School is and remains in material compliance with this Charter Contract, the Charter Application, and applicable law and regulation.
-The Authority's oversight of the Charter School shall include, but not be limited to, the following activities: - 7.1.1.1 Oversight, intervention, termination, renewal, and closure processes and procedures for the Charter School; - 7.1.1.2 Reviewing the performance and compliance of the Charter School within the terms of this Charter Contract and applicable laws, policies and regulations; - 7.1.1.3 Ensuring the Charter School's compliance with reporting requirements; - 7.1.1.4 Monitoring the educational, legal, fiscal, and organizational condition of the Charter School; and - 7.1.1.5 Providing guidance to the Charter School on compliance and other operational matters.
+The Authority's oversight of the Charter School shall include, but not be limited to, the following activities: - 7.1.1.1 Oversight, intervention, termination, renewal, and closure processes and procedures for the Charter School as set forth in this Contract and Nevada law: - 7.1.1.2 Reviewing the performance and compliance of the Charter School within the terms of this Charter Contract and applicable laws, policies and regulations; - 7.1.1.3 Ensuring the Charter School's compliance with reporting requirements; - 7.1.1.4 Monitoring the educational, legal, fiscal, and organizational condition of the Charter School; and - 7.1.1.5 Providing guidance to the Charter School on compliance and other operational matters.